ec-jrc/re3gistry/README.md

-# Re3gistry software & Registry Federation Tool
+# Re3gistry software & Register Federation Tool

 ## About the Re3gistry